 * Reduced rate.
 You will need to buy a copy ‘Dynamic Adventure: A Guide to Starting and Shaping Missional Churches’ – available for c £10 online.
 The course has been discounted to allow for this.

-This course will be particularly impacting where a church leadership team studies together.
-So we are pleased to offer an additional special offer for teams:
+This course is particularly impacting where a church leadership team studies together.
+So we are pleased to offer a special offer for teams:

 - Book for two people get 10% off each – £72 each